-The purpose and effect of the Application for Minor Variance is to seek relief from the Middlesex Centre Comprehensive Zoning By-law 2005-005 as it relates to the maximum permissible lot coverage for a single detached dwelling.
-The applicant is requesting a maximum lot coverage of 40 percent for the main dwelling, whereas the Zoning By-law currently permits a maximum size for a single detached dwelling as 35 percent, with an additional 3 percent afforded for the construction of accessory buildings, to an overall maximum of 38 percent.
+The purpose and effect of the Application for Minor Variance is to seek relief from the Middlesex Centre Comprehensive Zoning By-law 2005-005 as it relates to the minimum interior side yard setback required in the Urban Residential First Density (UR1) Zone.
+The applicant is requesting a minimum interior side yard setback of 1.4 metres (4.59 feet) on either side of each lot, whereas the Middlesex Centre Comprehensive Zoning By-law requires a minimum interior side yard setback of 1.5 metres (4.9 feet) on one side and 2.5 metres (8 feet) on the other side.
 The effect of the proposal is to facilitate the construction of a single detached dwelling on the lot.
 A site plan is included as Attachment 2.

-The subject lands were created through a plan of subdivision and the lot in question has a frontage of 17.5 metres (57.4 feet) along Crestview Drive and an area of approximately 665 square metres (0.16 acres), which is in compliance with the requirements of the Urban Residential First Density (UR1) Zone.
-The lot is being purchased by a future home owner where they are proposing to construct a single detached home on the lot.
+The subject lands were created through a plan of subdivision and the lot in question has a frontage of 14.0 metres (46 feet) along Union Avenue and an area of approximately 604 m^2 (0.15 ac), which is in compliance with the requirements of the Urban Residential First Density (UR1) Zone.
+The lot was purchased by a prospective owner where they are proposing to construct a single detached home on the lot.